EFTEC/BladeOne/README.md

 - 2017-09-28 2.0 Some fixes there and here.
 - 2017-07-21 1.9 Components and Slots.
 Note: I'm not really convinced in its usability.
 - 2017-05-24 1.8 Maintenance.
 Now, it runs with or without mb_string module
-- 2017-04-09 1.8 Creates directory automatically.
+- 2017-04-09 1.8 Creates a directory automatically.
 Some fixes.
 Add new feature **@splitforeach**.
 - 2017-02-20 1.6 More cleanups.
 Refactored file, image, and other tags.
 - 2016-08-14 1.6 Some cleanups.
 Add new documentation
 - 2016-07-03 1.5 New features such as **@set** command